ceramicnetwork/codeco/README.md

 const intAsString = new IntAsStringCodec();
 ```

+In most cases though, creating codecs this way is an overkill.
+Codec combinators [provided by the library](#implemented-types) are enough for 90% of use cases.

 The `Either` type represents a value of one of two possible types (a disjoint union):

 - `Left` meaning _success_,